Washington-University/HCPpipelines/README.md

 # HCP Pipelines

-The HCP Pipelines product is a set tools (primarily, but not exclusively, shell scripts) for processing MRI images for the [Human Connectome Project][HCP].
+The HCP Pipelines product is a set of tools (primarily, but not exclusively, shell scripts) for processing MRI images for the [Human Connectome Project][HCP].
 Among other things, these tools implement the Minimal Preprocessing Pipeline (MPP) described in [Glasser et al. 2013][GlasserEtAl]